- What is Office Genie?

 Desk Space Genie was the UK's first online marketplace for spare desks and shared office space (launched March 2009).
 Companies can still list their spare desk and office space and then potential "deskers" (ahem, people looking for spare desks) can search all the listings by location (using the huge search box at the top of this page).

 Anyone can search Desk Space Genie free-of-charge.
 Furthermore, anyone can list their spare desks and office space free-of-charge.
-If you want to promote your listing so it gets seen by more people, then you can simply bid for higher positions using our exciting, revolutionary auction system (bid from as little as £1/week!).

 - What are shared offices and rent-a-desk schemes all about?